-In designing our audit, we determined materiality and assessed the risk of material misstatement in the financial statements.
-In particular, we looked at areas involving significant accounting estimates and judgement by the directors and considered future events that are inherently uncertain.
-We also addressed the risk of management override of internal controls, including evaluating whether there was evidence of bias by the directors that represented a risk of material misstatement due to fraud.
-The Company's key accounting function is based in the United Kingdom and our audit was performed from our office with regular contact with the Company throughout.
+In designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.
+In particular we looked at areas involving significant accounting estimates and judgements by the directors and considered future events that are inherently uncertain, such as the recoverable value of the capitalised development costs.
+We also addressed the risk of management override of internal controls, including among other matters consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.